trusttoken/contracts-pre22/README.md

 ### ProxyStorage.sol
 All of the tokens use the storage laid out in ProxyStorage.sol.
+Solidity storage variables for tokens should not be declared in any other file.
 This mitigates the risk of the storage layout shifting between upgrades.

 ### modularERC20/...